hasura/graphql-engine/console/README.md

 ### Development with Hasura GraphQL Engine

-We use [dotenv](https://github.com/motdotla/dotenv) for setting environment variables for development.
-Create a `.env' file in the root directory (wherever package.json is) and set the following values.
-Replace accordingly for testing.
+[Dotenv](https://github.com/motdotla/dotenv) is used for setting environment variables for development.
+Create a `.env' file in the root directory (wherever package.json is).
+Sample`.env` file will look like below

-Configure .env file with appropriate values for the required environment variables Sample environment variables:
+Sample environment variables:

 ```bash